Fédon's rebellion: British offensives

 At this point Vaughan—then in Martinique—called off all British offensive operations until reinforcements could be despatched to Grenada.
 The outpost captured by Lindsay was to be maintained as an observation post by Schaw, and he was also to reinforce Gouyave.
 However, McKenzie believed that inactivity would be bad for the army and countermanded Vaughn's orders, despatching a force by sea under Schaw to reinforce Grenville.
 On their arrival, they came under artillery fire from Pilot Hill, killing one.
 Ashby estimates Fédon to have placed 200 men on Pilot Hill to accompany two pieces of cannon; this was too strong a defensive position to be taken by Schaw's smaller force.
 Schaw wrote to McKenzie, complaining that he and his men were "here without any provisions or bread, and there are scarce any plantains to be found".
 He also highlighted how sickness was ravaging his troops, "a considerable number [of whom] with sore legs".

-An escapee from Fédon's camp informed the administration that, with around 7,000 people a day to feed—which itself took between eight to ten cattle to achieve daily—Fedon's army was starting to run out of supplies as well as meteriél.
+An escapee from Fédon's camp informed the administration that, with around 7,000 people a day to feed—which itself took between eight and ten cattle to achieve daily—Fedon's army was starting to run out of supplies as well as meteriél.
 At the same time, Abercromby, in Barbados defeated Goyrand in St Lucia.
 Bringing that island under control was a tactical necessity, as there was little point in attempting an invasion of Grenada until it was cut off from its supply lines.
 A number of French ships were captured attempting to import arms.
 Those on board were taken prisoner except in one case when a deserter from the militia was discovered; he was hanged in St George's market place.
 A number of small rebel positions were attacked and overran, including Paradise Negro-House, Pilot House and Telescope Hill, but Gurdon's position on the latter gave him a view from which he established that an assault on Belvidere could lose him up to two-thirds of his men.
 Furthermore, although now in possession of Pilot Hill, he doubted he could hold it for any period of time, so he withdrew that night.